 How much work is computer based?
 Approximately 25 to 30%.
 We encourage students to write their work in exercise books, showing their working out.
 This is the only way to investigate errors and styles of working.
 Although schools now seem to encourage students to do everything in their heads, it can often hide underlying problems.
 Of course, if the students had their way, they would do everything on the computer!

 How long do lessons last?
 Lessons last for 1 hour and 20 minutes.
-Most students come once a week and a few come twice a week.
+Most students come once a week with a few attending twice a week.

 How long would my child be expected to stay?
 There are many factors to consider: the need, the student's level of ability, the cost and the required outcome.
 Students can stay as long as they like and their place will be reserved.
 For children wishing to pass an exam, then the sooner they start, the better.
 For students wishing to pass their GCSEs, then we would recommend starting in Year 10.
 For those struggling at school, then the sooner they get support the better.
 You will soon see an improvement.
 You can talk to your child's tutor each week to discuss your child's work and request specific topics your child needs help with.
 It is always best to call us for the appropriate advice.

 How do you compare to other providers?
 We always employ qualified teachers.
 We also use a multi-sensory approach to teaching.
 We ensure each lesson has a variety of 6 or more activities, rather than a lot of repetition.
 Our tutors concentrate on each student's individual needs and do not expect parents to act as tutors at home.
 We only use our own dedicated centre, rather someone's home or hall.
 Our materials are carefully selected to meet the National Numeracy and Literacy strategies.